alfahim-fuyad/radius/README.md

 ## 📌 Overview

-**RADIUS** is a CSE479 academic mini-project that implements a secure, hyperlocal secondhand marketplace for buying, selling, chatting, trading, reviewing, and discovering products nearby.
+**RADIUS** is a CSE479 academic mini-project that implements a secure, hyperlocal secondhand marketplace for **buying, selling, chatting, trading, reviewing, and discovering products nearby**.

 The project combines a traditional **PHP + MySQL marketplace** with a dedicated **Python/FastAPI AI service** that analyzes listings and generates an explainable **0–100 fraud-risk score**.